MEET KIM CARSON

 Due to successes documented with her practicum experience, her administrators asked Kim to propose a plan of action to reach a broader spectrum of students.
 They approved implementation of the Davis Learning Strategies® (DLS).
 Through Kim's leadership and direction of elementary principal Kathy Graves, Northwestern School was named the first DLS Model School in the United States.

-At the close of the 2001-02 school year, Kim left her FACS classroom duties to pursue her Davis work full time.
-In addition to her individual facilitation work, she worked as a DLS mentor for Northwestern School teachers for 5 years, and another 3 years in the Brookings district, after her family relocated to Brookings, South Dakota.
+At the close of the 2001-02 school year, Kim left her FACS classroom duties to pursue her Davis® work full time.
+In addition to her individual facilitation work, she worked as a DLS mentor for Northwestern School teachers for 5 years, and another 3 years in the Brookings district, as her family relocated to Brookings, South Dakota, in December, 2003.

 "I was fortunate to have the opportunity to attend a Davis Learning Strategies (DLS) workshop for primary classrooms with Kim Carson.
 I learned several unique strategies for improving reading skills and classroom management for all the students in my class.
 Most valuable for me was having Kim come into my classroom to mentor me as I became more independent in implementing the various strategies.
 Each month she modeled a piece of the DLS program and then coached me in another area.
 Through her guidance, I not only learned new strategies, but I also gained the confidence to recognize unique needs of some of my struggling students and offer interventions.
 I am a much more effective teacher because of the DLS training and follow-up mentoring I received from Kim."